pegjs/pegjs/README.md

   * `startRule` — name of the rule to start parsing from
   * `tracer` — tracer to use
+  * `newLocation` — hook function for tweak location information, attached to all AST nodes of grammar and returned by the API function `location`.
+It accept one argument — computed location (format described in description of the `location` function).
+    For example you can use this function to attach filename to all errors, generated by the parser

 Parsers can also support their own custom options.